rsnpj/notes-site/notes/Year_2/Software_Engineering/Software_Design/Architectural_Style.md

 Basic cause was in the detail (of components, connectors and context).
-Each element had a slightly different model of how control and event passing was organised, reinforcing the point that all of the different aspects of architectural style are relevant
+Each element had a slightly different model of how control and event passing was organised, reinforcing the point that all the different aspects of architectural style are relevant

 # Security